mrinalprakash45/Python-API-Project-for-Marvel-Characters/README.md

 - Comic stories: indivisible, reusable components of comics.
 For example, the cover from Amazing Fantasy #15 or the origin of the Spider-Man story from that comic.
 - Comic events and crossovers: big, universe-altering storylines.
 For example, Infinity
 - Creators: women, men, and organizations who create comics.
 For example, Jack Kirby.
+- Images: image of the Marvel Character which you searched for.
 - Characters: the women, men, organizations, alien species, deities, animals, non-corporeal entities, trans-dimensional manifestations, abstract personifications, and green amorphous blobs which occupy the Marvel Universe (and various alternate universes, timelines, and altered realities therein).
-For example, Spider-Man.
+For example, Captain America.